taocpp/PEGTL/doc/Install-Guide.md

 violate the One Definition Rule (ODR) as would be the case when application and libraries contain different versions of the PEGTL.

-Since the PEGTL does *not* guarantee ABI compatibility, not even across minor or patch releases, libraries *have* to ensure that the symbols for the PEGTL they include differ from those of the applications that use them.
+Since the PEGTL does **not** guarantee ABI compatibility, not even across minor or patch releases, libraries **have** to ensure that symbols for their embedded PEGTL differ from those of the applications that also use their own PEGTL.

 This can be achieved by changing the macro `TAO_PEGTL_NAMESPACE` which, by default, is set to `tao::pegtl`.
 To change the namespace, simply define